akups/affinidi_progimage_akua/README.md

 - sharp can do further perfomances on the images for the prupose of the assignment not every example is shown.

 Bus boy recieves the file from the folder on the computer and processes it into a buffer that is passed on to the S3 bucket where a url for it is created.
 After this process the images are stored in the mongo database collection with all the parameters specified in the schema.
 With the aide of postman:
-Swimlanes diagrams are used to describe the various processes.
+Swimlanes is used for sequence diagrams describing the various processes.

 ### Image Processing REST Api: